You need to enable JavaScript to run this app.

 Puglia

-The seaside town of Vieste is the pride of Puglia, which boasts amazing beaches.
-Once being a typical fishing community in southeast Italy, modern Vieste turned into a popular resort with the cleanest beaches that have been repeatedly awarded the "Blue Flag."
+The seaside town of Vieste is the pride of Puglia, which boasts some of the best Italian beaches.
+Once a typical fishing community in southeast Italy, modern Vieste has transformed into a popular resort with the cleanest beaches, repeatedly awarded the "Blue Flag."
 One of the main beaches of the city is Spiaggia della Scialara.
-Apart from clean water and infrastructure, the beach offers incredible views over the castle.
-In general, Puglia began to attract tourists not long ago, so its coast's potential has not yet been fully revealed.
-If you move south of the Puglia region, to the "heel" of the Italian "boot," you can also visit such lovely beaches as Dune di Campomarino beach in Campomarino, Torre Lapillo Bay in Porto Cesareo, and Pescoluse in Leuca.
+Apart from clean water and great infrastructure, the beach offers incredible views over the castle.
+In general, Puglia began to attract tourists not long ago, so the coast's full potential is still being discovered.
+If you move south within the Puglia region, to the "heel" of the Italian "boot," you can also visit such lovely beaches as Dune di Campomarino in Campomarino, Torre Lapillo Bay in Porto Cesareo, and Pescoluse in Leuca.

 Sicily Beaches